stevequinn/space-weather-api/README.md

 It also alerts via telegram bot when auroral activity is high.

+The telegram channel is AuroraBottoralis which you can join at https://t.me/AuroraBottoralis.

 ## Why?

 I wanted to be pinged when an aurora may be visible from my location in Melbourne, Australia so I could go and take silly photos of it.